Before I finished my initial training in social work, I read many accounts of psychotherapy.

 For therapy to really reach - and heal the deepest parts of our trauma, we need to deeply commit to the therapy and to the therapeutic relationship.

 In order for this special relationship to work, we need to develop trust.
-We also need to get beyond our defences to deal with our trauma and the underlying feelings that exist underneath our conscious awareness.
+We also need to get beyond our defences to deal with our trauma and the underlying feelings that exist beneath our conscious awareness.

 I realise that is scary - and it is not for everyone.

 You can choose to work on discrete issues and develop strategies and tools in shorter term work and I would never dissuade anyone from seeking that opportunity.

 For people with a history of trauma and those who want to explore themselves more deeply, a long-term commitment to therapy is part of an investment in your life and well-being - what could be more important than that?